$T^{3}S$: Think in Thermal Time for Generalizable Crop Mapping from Satellite Image Time Series

-Modern deep learning methods (\cite{garnot2021panoptic}, \cite{turkoglu2021crop}, \cite{metzger2021crop}, \cite{tarasiou2023vits}, \cite{russwurm2018multi}) excel in classifying crop types from optical satellite image time series.
-However, these models are typically trained on curated datasets with limited size and/or validated on data collected within a single growing season (\cite{breizhcrops}, \cite{garnot2021panoptic}, \cite{schneider2023eurocrops}, \cite{turkoglu2021crop}), neglecting interannual shifts in growth driven by climate variability and thus limiting their applicability across years and regions.
-Furthermore, their dependence on current-year labeled data for training precludes real time deployment during the ongoing season.
-As also noted by \cite{Roscher2024Better}, model development should focus on datasets with real-world relevance to further improve accuracy, generalization ability, and real impact on end user applications.
+Modern deep learning methods~\cite{garnot2021panoptic, turkoglu2021crop, metzger2021crop, tarasiou2023vits, russwurm2018multi} excel in classifying crop types from optical satellite image time series.
+However, these models are typically trained on curated datasets with limited size and/or validated on data collected within a single growing season~\cite{russwurm2017temporal, breizhcrops, schneider2023eurocrops, garnot2021panoptic, turkoglu2021crop, reuss2025eurocropsml}, neglecting inter-annual variability in crop growth driven by climate fluctuations.
+This limits their applicability across years and regions.
+Furthermore, their dependence on current-year labeled data for training prevents real-time deployment during the ongoing season.
+As highlighted by \cite{Roscher2024Better}, developing models with datasets that reflect real-world conditions is essential to further improve the accuracy, generalization, and practical impact of these tools for end users.
 Lastly, although these approaches may achieve state-of-the-art accuracy, they rarely incorporate uncertainty quantification, leaving predictive confidence unassessed and often uncalibrated.
-Ensuring the models are well-calibrated makes them reliable components of agricultural monitoring systems, where miscalibration could otherwise lead to costly resource misallocations or risk mismanagement.
+Ensuring the models are well-calibrated makes them reliable components of agricultural monitoring systems, where miscalibration could otherwise lead to costly resource misallocations or poor risk mismanagement.